 The Natural World of Today

 The preserves also provide opportunities for learning about the natural world of today.
 What animals, birds, and plants thrive in Vermont, on Isle La Motte and in our preserves?
 And why?
 Come walk our trails anytime.
-Stay tuned for announcements of special guided nature walks and a nature camp for children in July.
+Stay tuned for announcements of special guided nature walks and programs.